 Leveraging Special Interests: What is a special interest?

-Another thing that is important to understand is that SIAs vary greatly.
-Some of my friends have interests in trains, Thomas the Tank Engine, David Bowie, puzzles, European history, music, lining things up, bubbles, Eisenhower, yu-gi-oh cards, scientists, science fiction, cartoons, and organizing.
-(Those last two are mine!)
-While a great many autistic people show interest in mechanics or trains, SIAs run across a huge spectrum.
+SIAs vary greatly.
+Some people with ASD have interests in trains, Thomas the Tank Engine, David Bowie, puzzles, European history, music, lining things up, bubbles, Eisenhower, yu-gi-oh cards, scientists, science fiction, cartoons, or organizing.
+While a great many autistic people show interest in trains, SIAs run across a huge spectrum.
 It is also good to keep in mind that people with intense interests express their interests differently.
 For example, two people could both have an interest in horses, but express that interest in different ways.
 Some autistic people are really good at logical thinking and rote memorization (listing off horse facts) others excel at visual thinking and empathy (caring for horses.)

 An episode of Arthur, “When Carl Met George,” actually mentions this.
 It explained special interests beautifully: “Maybe there's one thing in particular that captures your interest and you study just that.”
 This is said when “The Brain” is explaining Asperger’s syndrome to George.
 He uses an illustration of a person who lands on an alien planet without a guidebook.
 Everything is strange to this person until they find one thing in the world that is interesting or familiar to them.